DevExpress/testcafe/CONTRIBUTING.md

 -   Poor quality code.
 -   Other [development priorities](https://testcafe.io/402949/roadmap) may take precedence.

 Please also note that we do not merge pull requests until the changes are documented.
+You're welcome to document a new capability yourself.
+You should add your description as a pull request comment, and include links to Testcafe [documentation](https://testcafe.io/documentation) pages that need editing.
+While writing the documentation, please, follow the [guidelines](#guidelines).

 ## Contribute to Documentation

-If you find a bug in Testcafe [documentation](https://testcafe.io/documentation) or have any feedback about it, send us a note in a [Github issue](https://github.com/DevExpress/testcafe/issues/new).
+Testcafe [documentation](https://testcafe.io/documentation) is not open-source.
+If you find an inaccuracy in the docs, send us a note in a [Github issue](https://github.com/DevExpress/testcafe/issues/new).
 Please, don't forget to add `AREA: docs` label so that the appropriate team gets a new issue for review.

+#### Guidelines

+We follow a set of documentation guidelines and practices.
+The main idea is to make our docs easy to read.
+So, when submitting a new issue, please, make sure that:

+-   You don't use gerunds, passive voice and past tense
+-   Every sentence expresses a single idea
+-   You don't needlessly repeat the same piece of information